Shadow Magic (Shadow Magic #1)

 Lily is struggling with her growing necromantic powers.
 The castle fills with ghosts, drawn like moths to a flame by the brightness of her magic.
 Zombies roam the country, some left over from those raised in SHADOW MAGIC, others awakened by Lily.
-Families are troubled by the returning … Continue reading
+Families are troubled by … Continue reading

 A List of Cages

 Julian’s life is a tightrope walk.
 At school, he hides from belligerent teachers and from his trouble reading.
 At home, he tiptoes around the house where he’s not allowed to touch anything, where the only things that belong to him are the possessions in the trunk his parents gave him.

 When the school counselor gets tired of Julian dodging his appointments with her, she sends her aide, a senior named Adam to find Julian.
 Adam quickly recognizes Julian as the foster brother who lived with him and his mom five years ago.
 Now, though, Julian isn’t the chatty kid he once was, and Adam has … Continue reading